 Current Allocation Rates by Component

-Fiscal 2013 allocation rates have been proposed but have not received provisional approval and may be subject to change.
+Fiscal 2014 allocation rates have been proposed and provisionally approved.
+The provisional rates may be subject to change.

 |Interdepartmental Laboratory Name||S&W||M&S||Utilities|